jembi/openhim-core-js/docs/about.md

 The OpenHIM also comes with an admin console.
 This admin console provides an easy to use user interface for configuring and managing an OpenHIM server.

-If you want to install and implement the OpenHIM, see the user guide for information on how to get setup and how to configure the system using the OpenHIM console.
+If you want to install and implement the OpenHIM, see the [getting started](/getting-started.html) section and the [user guide](/user-guide/index.html) for information on how to get setup and how to configure the system using the OpenHIM console.

+## Roadmap

+To see the roadmap for the OpenHIM you can view the [issues list for core](https://github.com/jembi/openhim-core-js/issues) and [for console](https://github.com/jembi/openhim-console/issues).
+When a release is being worked on we try to maintain a milestone for that release.
+You can see core milstones [here](https://github.com/jembi/openhim-core-js/milestones) and console milestones [here](https://github.com/jembi/openhim-console/milestones).
+To view what went into our latest releases, have a look at our releases pages.
+[Core releases](https://github.com/jembi/openhim-core-js/releases) and [console releases](https://github.com/jembi/openhim-console/releases).

 ## Funders